thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2022-02-25-dilate-ensemble-presents-catena-counterpulse.markdown

 Andy Slater, who will begin his CripTech residency at Thoughtworks Arts this spring, has received the prestigious [United States Artists - UNBOUND Fellowship Award,](/blog/andy-slater-united-states-artist-award/) in media.

 {% include image file='united-states-artists-andy-slater.jpg'
-   caption='United States Artists logo and photo of Andy Slater' %}
+   alt='Andy Slater next to the United States Artists logo' caption='United States Artists logo and photo of Andy Slater' %}

 The USA Fellowship is a $50,000 unrestricted award, granted to 63 artists, thinkers, and makers, who represent communities across 23 states and Puerto Rico.
 The awardees are creative vanguards whose work and vision have made an uplifting impact on both their communities and specific disciplines.

 {% include image file='united-states-artists-unbound.jpg'
+   alt='The UNBOUND logo'
    caption='The United States Artists logo and stylized text saying "Unbound" in all caps' %}

 Andy, a Chicago-based media artist, sound designer, teaching artist, and disability advocate who is sight impaired, was recognized for his work that focuses on advocacy for accessible art and technology, alt text for sound and image, and spatial audio for extended reality.